 IQST – iQSTEL Announces Annual Meeting and Previews $105 Million 2023 Forecast

-/EIN News/ -- New York, NY, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- iQSTEL, Inc. (OTCQX: IQST), today released a letter to shareholders from CEO Leandro Iglesias in conjunction with announcing an annual shareholder meeting scheduled for January 31, 2023, at 11 am (EDT).
-The letter, included in its entirety below, discusses the company’s $105 million 2023 revenue forecast, plans to further increase profitability after posting its first profits in Q3 2022, and the latest progress toward the company’s intended Nasdaq up-listing.
+New York, NY, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- iQSTEL, Inc. IQST, today released a letter to shareholders from CEO Leandro Iglesias in conjunction with announcing an annual shareholder meeting scheduled for January 31, 2023, at 11 am (EDT).
+The letter, included in its entirety below, discusses the company's $105 million 2023 revenue forecast, plans to further increase profitability after posting its first profits in Q3 2022, and the latest progress toward the company's intended Nasdaq up-listing.

 In advance of the annual shareholder meeting, the company has filed a Definitive Proxy Statement (https://www.sec.gov/Archives/edgar/data/1527702/000166357722000721/iqst_def14c.htm) for shareholders to elect directors and ratify the company's independent registered public accounting firm.
 The Proxy also facilitates the introduction of any other business to be brought before the annual meeting for consideration.